44th Missile Wing: Missile Wing

 The history of the 44th Missile Wing begins two years before its activation; with the establishment of the 850th Strategic Missile Squadron on 1 December 1960.
-Assigned to the 28th Bombardment Wing at Ellsworth AFB, South Dakota, the 850th SMS operated the first-generation HGM-25A Titan I ICBM at three dispersed sites near Wicksville, Hermosa, and Sturgis SD.
+Assigned to the 28th Bombardment Wing at Ellsworth Air Force Base, South Dakota, the 850th operated the first-generation HGM-25A Titan I intercontinental ballistic missile (ICBM) at three dispersed sites near Wicksville, Hermosa, and Sturgis SD.
 However the Titan I's life span was short in western South Dakota.

 About the same time, work began on installations for the second-generation Minuteman missile.
 On 21 August 1961, construction began on the LGM-30B Minuteman I facilities.
-For more than a year this squadron prepared for the emplacement of the Minuteman which finally arrived in 1962, shortly after the activation of the 44th Strategic Missile Wing (SMW) in January.
-At that time Headquarters SAC also named the 44 SMW as host wing at Ellsworth.
-With its activation, the 850th SMS was reassigned to the 44th SMW, making the 28th Bombardment Wing a fully B-52 Stratofortress organization.
+For more than a year this squadron prepared for the emplacement of the Minuteman which finally arrived in 1962, shortly after the activation of the 44th Strategic Missile Wing in January.
+At that time Headquarters Strategic Air Command (SAC) also named the 44th as host wing at Ellsworth.
+With its activation, the 850th was reassigned to the 44th, making the 28th Bombardment Wing a fully Boeing B-52 Stratofortress organization.

 During 1962, three new strategic missile squadrons, the 66th, 67th, and 68th, were activated to support the new Minuteman I system.
 The 67th Strategic Missile Squadron joined the 44th in August, followed by the 68th Strategic Missile Squadron in September 1962.
 A 44th Missile Maintenance Squadron was established at the same time.
 Each strategic missile squadron supported five flights of Minuteman missiles with 50 missiles per squadron.
 A total of 150 launch facilities were constructed to house the missiles.
 The first Minuteman missile was positioned near Wall, SD in April 1963.
 All Minuteman I missiles were in place by the end of 1963.